celery/celery/docs/userguide/calling.rst

 .. sidebar:: Automatic Pool Support

-    Since version 2.3 there is support for automatic connection pools, so you don't have to manually handle connections and publishers to reuse connections.
+    Since version 2.3 there is support for automatic connection pools, so you don't have to manually handle connections and producers to reuse connections.

     The connection pool is enabled by default since version 2.5.